Parsl/parsl/docs/faq.rst

 There are a few common situations in which a Parsl script might hang:

-1. Circular Dependency in code
+1. Circular Dependency in code:
    If an `app` takes a list as an `input` argument and the future returned is added to that list, it creates a circular dependency that cannot be resolved.
-   This situation is described `here <https://github.com/Parsl/parsl/issues/59>`_ in more detail.
+   This situation is described in `issue 59 <https://github.com/Parsl/parsl/issues/59>`_ in more detail.

 2. Workers requested are unable to contact the Parsl client due to one or more issues listed below: